-In this lesson you will practise ways of making predictions, from the simple ‘will’ to the more complex structures that add variety and increase your score.
+In this Academic IELST Writing Task 1 lesson, you will practise ways of making predictions, from the simple ‘will’ to the more complex structures that add variety and increase your score.

 But sometimes there is a graph which asks you to analyse FUTURE trends or changes, like the one you can see below.

 The expressions that you’ve learnt to describe change (It increased slowly, It fell gradually etc) are still essential.

 Now you have to use them with the Future Tense.

 Look at the Task below and write a few sentences about the ‘projected costings’ and ‘expected expenditure’ shown.

 Then check what kind of Band Scores you’re achieving (see estimated grades below) and learn how to push up to the next Band Score.